penn-wonderlab/networks_book/_sources/ch1-intro.md

 Here is a high-level overview of how things would work:

-1. **Course content site**: The site you are reading now hosts weekly content created by the instructor, including text, instructional videos, tutorials, Jupyter notebooks, etc. This site is open to public, and is the only part of the course open to public.
+1. **Course content site**: The site you are reading now hosts weekly content created by the instructor, including text, instructional videos, tutorials, Jupyter notebooks, etc. This site is open to public, and is the *only* part of the course open to public.
+Anyone is welcome to make use of the open resources provided on this website!
 2. **Course Canvas site**: Students formally registered for the course at Penn will have access to a Canvas site through which they submit course assignments.
 The Canvas site is only open to Penn students.
 3. **Perusall**: Perusall is a social annotation tool that enables us to discuss readings in a contextual manner.
 All readings will be made available on Perusall, which is integrated in Canvas.
 4. **Zoom**: The class meets on Mondays through Zoom.
 Penn students will receive a Zoom link that we use throughout the semester.